-Our treatment approach depends on the stage of the cancer and your reproductive plans.
+Our treatment approach depends on the stage and specific type of the cancer as well as your reproductive plans.
 We partner with you to determine the treatment plan that’s right for you.
 It might include:

 Our doctors treat some gynecologic cancers without surgery.
 Nonsurgical treatments we offer include: